umvirt/multilib/README.md

 ### Downloading ULFS Multilib Builder

 Select a directory for ULFS Multilib Builder.
-To reduce impact on root filesystem it's recomened to place ULFS Multilib installer on additional partition.
+To reduce impact on root filesystem it's recomended to place ULFS Multilib installer on additional partition.

 Use *Git* to download ULFS Multilib builder and place it on multilib-builder directory:

     git clone https://gitlab.com/Umvirt/multilib multilib-builder

+Select proper branch:

+    git checkout 0.2.4

 After downloading via *Git* you have to make some directories:

     make dirs

+### Source packages

+Get LFS book source packages and put them in some directory.
+A path to this directory is should be stored in $SRCROOT config file variable.
+Like in case with multilib-builder directory it's recomended to use an additional partition.

+Also this directory will be used as build directory.

+This directory should have at least 10 GB free space.

 ### Configuration